flowchain0796/Fit-Check/README.md

 ## Features
 - **Anonymous Chat**: Communicate securely and privately with trainers.
 - **Global Access**: Find and hire trainers from diverse backgrounds and specialties.
-- **Personalized Tokens**: Utilize tokens on the AIA Chain for seamless hiring and transactions.
+- **Personalized Tokens**: Utilize tokens on the Flow Chain for seamless hiring and transactions.
 - **Smart Contract Integration**: Ensure secure and transparent agreements between users and trainers.
 - **Custom Workout Plans**: Receive tailored fitness programs to meet your individual goals.
 - **NFT Marketplace**: Access an exclusive marketplace to trade fitness-related NFTs, including workout plans, achievements, and unique trainer services.